beclab/Terminus/README.md

 - 💻 **Self-hosted**: Terminus OS serves as a one-stop self-hosted solution where users can host and manage their data, operations, and digital life effectively, with full data ownership.
 - 🤖 **Local AI**: Build local AI agents with Terminus OS without writing code.
-- 🤝 **User-owned decentralized social media**: Easily install decentralized social media apps such as Mastodon, Ghost, and WordPress on Terminus, allowing you to build a personal brand without the risk of being banned or paying platform commissions.
+- 🤝 **User-owned decentralized social media**: Easily install decentralized social media apps such as Mastodon, Ghost, and WordPress on Terminus OS, allowing you to build a personal brand without the risk of being banned or paying platform commissions.

 ## Motivation and Design

 We believe the current state of the internet, where user data is centralized and exploited by monopolistic corporations, is deeply flawed.
 Our goal is to empower individuals with true data ownership and control.

 This vision is rooted in what we call the "BEC" (Blockchain, Edge, Client) model, where applications and data reside at the edge, secrets are stored on clients, identities on blockchain.
-By distributing data across personal Edge nodes rather than centralized servers, Terminus aims to restore user sovereignty over their digital information, communications, and online activities.
+By distributing data across personal Edge nodes rather than centralized servers, Terminus OS aims to restore user sovereignty over their digital information, communications, and online activities.

 As an instantiation of the BEC model, the Terminus ecosystem is composed of three integral components: